Salamandeenie/Advanced_Odds_and_Evens/README.md

 npm install
 ```

-### Launch the chat server
+### Launch the server
-To start the chat server, run one of the following commands:
+To start the server, run one of the following commands:

 ```bash
 npm run dev